 Grupo Rebolú is a New York-based Afro-Colombian band that makes music in the style of Colombia’s Caribbean coast.
 They will make you dance.

-Grupo Rebolú is pure African Energy
+Grupo Rebolú is pure Colombian Energy

 The core of the band is Ronald Polo (vocalist/gaitero), Morris Canate (folkloric percussionist), and Johanna Castaneda (vocalist).